sourcegraph/handbook/content/departments/tech-ops/process/internal-security/index.md

 - Setup up your computer with the appropriate [device standards](../internal-security/computer-standards.md)
 - Follow [password guidelines](../internal-security/passwords.md) for accessing/administering systems as well as for protecting your devices
-- Attend security trainings (in work)
+- Attend security training (in work)

 ## Security measures Tech Ops is taking: